highcharts/node-export-server/README.md

     - `customCode`

-Disabled options can be enabled by adding the `--allowCodeExecution` flag when starting the server.
-Using this flag is not recommended, and should not be done unless the server is sandboxed and not reachable on the public internet.
+Disabled options can be enabled by adding the `--allowCodeExecution` flag when starting the server/CLI.
+Using this flag is not recommended, and should not be done unless the server is sandboxed and not reachable on the public internet, or if only using the CLI in a controlled manner (e.g. it's not possible for a user to change the configuration sent to it through a different system).

 ## What & Why